zing-rsa/cardano-json-block-fetcher/readme.md

 # overview

-Uses cardano scan and ogmois to pull cardano blocks in json form
+Uses cardanoscan and ogmois to pull cardano blocks in json form

 # usage